ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 Normally, a DNS service is identified by an IP address or a domain name.
 When connecting to the service using unencrypted DNS over UDP or TCP, clients use the default port number for DNS (53).
 However, in rare cases, a DNS service might be identified by both a name and a port number.
 For example, the "`dns:`" URI scheme {{?DNSURI=RFC4501}} optionally includes an authority, comprised of a host and a port number (with a default of 53).
 DNS URIs normally omit the authority, or specify an IP address, but a hostname and non-default port number are allowed.

-When the binding authority specifies a non-default port number, Port-Prefix Naming places the port number in an additional a prefix on the name.
+When the binding authority specifies a non-default port number, Port-Prefix Naming places the port number in an additional prefix on the name.
 For example, if the binding authority is "`dns1.example.com:9953`", the client would query for SVCB records at `_9953._dns.dns1.example.com`.
 If two DNS services operating on different port numbers provide different behaviors, this arrangement allows them to preserve the distinction when specifying alternative endpoints.

 # Applicable existing SvcParamKeys